 This must be done by multiplying the estimated baseline carbon stock changes for the UDef PA by a "displacement leakage factor" (DLF) representing the percentage of deforestation expected to be displaced outside the project boundary.
-Where deforestation agents identified in Section Identification and Characterization of Deforestation 5.2.1 do not participate in and/or benefit from leakage prevention measures, the displacement factor is 100 percent.
+Where deforestation agents identified in Section 5.2.1 do not participate in and/or benefit from leakage prevention measures, the displacement factor is 100 percent.
 Where leakage prevention activities are implemented, the factor is equal to the proportion of the baseline agents estimated to be given the opportunity to participate in leakage prevention activities and project activities.